Mostrando entradas con la etiqueta food. Mostrar todas las entradas

 match the word to a picture of a food or drink

 Using the same cards to play the grammar bags.
 Find two lunch bags and glue the words countable and uncountable nouns.
 Students will sort the cards and justify why based on how you taught them.
+An easy game to promote pair or group interaction.

 A similar game is with this food quilt to associate the word to the picture.